The booking guide

 If the details on your trip have to be right, a short conversation is the right next step.

 Through a Shabbos-observant kosher-hotel concierge that matches the hotel to your kashrus standard and family — not a general OTA, which cannot verify a hechsher, a Shabbos elevator, or a mehadrin kitchen.
-JRM does this across four Jerusalem hotels at the hotel's direct rate.
+JRM does this across four Jerusalem hotels at one all-inclusive rate — deliberately higher than the hotel's direct rate, with both numbers on the quote.

 JRM books the full range and verifies the current hechsher in writing before booking: